NormalReedus/cache-me-ousside/README.md

 ```

 #### JSON5 configuration file
-Using a [JSON5](https://json5.org/ "JSON5 documentation") configuration file, is the recommended method for configuring the cache.
+Using a [JSON5](https://json5.org/ "JSON5 documentation") configuration file is the recommended method for configuring the cache.
 JSON5 is a superset of JSON, that allows you to write in a syntax that is closer to JavaScript.
 You can also use a regular JSON file.

 **Configuration**
 ```json5